AstroHuntsman/huntsman-dome/README.rst

 directory.
 These scripts contain path variables that may need to be adjusted to your local machine.
-You shouldn't need to worry about this as the generated files are committed to the repositry and shouldn't need to be generated.
+You shouldn't need to worry about this as the generated files are committed to the repositry and shouldn't need to be generated (I think...?).

 The code for the Huntsman dome driver is contained in the ``domehunter/protos/src`` directory.
 This directory contains both